randomecho/git-minimal/README.md

 ## Install

-Move the script into the hooks directory of the desired repo and re-initialise:
+Copy the script into the hooks directory of the desired repo and re-initialise:

-    mv post-commit.py /path/to/repo/.git/hooks/post-commit
+    cp post-commit.py /path/to/repo/.git/hooks/post-commit
     cd /path/to/repo/
     git init